OoXooOx/TestLotery/README.md

 Logic for choosing the winner:
 From the SC information, we have a list of all token holders and their balances.
 A script for the token should be written to handle 2000 or more holders without implementing burn logic.
 All holders are placed in a lottery list starting from the center and moving to the right.
-Ceneter of this list is equal to totalSupply/2.
+Center of this list is equal to totalSupply/2.
 If totalSupply/2 even then we start fill from totalSupply/2+1, if not - we cut fractional part of result and still do+1.
 For example if totalSupply 15 - we start fill list from 8, if totalSupply 16 - we start fill list from 9.
 The list is filled, and the remaining balance for each holder is calculated.
 Every fill of the lottery list for a particular holder "costs" them 1 token from their balance.
 This deduction is not subtracted directly from the balance.
 For example, a holder with 10 tokens can receive